aksinha0908/Testt1/README.md

 # Continuous Deployment of SPA on AWS S3

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.4.

+---

 YouTube video: https://youtu.be/Bv2xX4LQqII

+AWS S3: <LINK>

+Test report: <LINK>

 ## What is continuous deployment?